ubytedev/SoftTagBody-Example/README.md

 <b>But, the logistics involved in making appropriate gameplay decisions does not necessarily need to know about what 'Agent' or 'GameplayLocation' actually mean value-wise. </b>

-This allows you to separate (or at least minimize) the decision making aspect from the project and all its declared types altogether.
+This allows you to separate the decision making aspect from the project and all its declared types altogether (as a standalone module).
 ## Long-term vision

 - Cross-project interoperability by generically writing large sums of code, without actually specifying what it means implementation-wise for the most part.